 It goes on to invite individuals, parishes and dioceses to envision ways the Province can help unite all people through initiatives to be funded through the new Province IV grant pool.

 The Province IV annual HIV/AIDS Retreat ended June 12 with the announcement that the retreat, celebrating its 25th anniversary, would be the last retreat.
 Ministry leaders expressed hope that new initiatives serving the HIV/AIDS population in Province IV would surface in future months.
-Province IV President Angela Daniel (center) was on hand for the closing Eucharist and to offer ministry leaders thanks for their faithful and compassionate service over many years.
-Also pictured are Bruce Garner (left), the retreat leader and member of the retreat Steering Committee for many years, and (right) Lola Thomas, PIV chair of HIV/AID Ministries, who was recognized with a gift for her long and devoted service.
+Province IV President Angela Daniel (center) was on hand for the closing Eucharist and to offer ministry leaders thanks for their faithful ad compassionate service over many years.
+Also pictured are Bruce Garner (left) retreat leader and member of the Steering Committee for many years, and (right) Lola Thomas, PIV chair of HIV/AIDS Ministries, who was recognized with a gift for her long and devoted service.

 The Province IV Executive Committee has awarded $21,000 in grants for ministry initiatives that spotlight evangelism and racial justice issues in the province.

 • $7,500 to the community-based "Healing Steps" Labyrinth Initiative in Huntsville, Ala., to help build a handicapped-accessible labyrinth.
 (Sponsored by the Dioceses of Alabama and East Tennessee)

 • $7,500 to create a digital tool that would use Episcopal Relief & Development's asset map database to invite online seeks to learn how to live out their faith.
 (Sponsored by the Dioceses of West Tennessee and Georgia), and